qualia-insights/opentaxliberty/README.md

     - [X] make sure name is required
     - [X] make sure SSN is required
 - [X] Implement mypy and make it part of the tests
+- [ ] unify json config file and make a single config file....I know we seperated the W2
+    - this will make it easier to process multiple forms
+    - also I think it will make it easier for our users
 - [ ] Refactor code to use Pydantic more
     - This will remove potential errors from user by simplyfying json config file
     - [ ] Put calculations into F1040_validator.py